wrttnwrd/Content-Audit-Prompts/prompt.md

 Perform an existing content audit for thebridesofoklahoma.com.
-Ignore all wedding-vendors pages and the home page.
+Ignore URLs that contain "wedding-vendors" and the home page.
+Don't share your progress.